spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

 #### Check the In-Progress Deployment
-Log in to [Palette](https://console.spectrocloud.com/) and navigate to the **Profile** section in the left **Main Menu**.
-If the Terraform deployment is successful, the newly created cluster profile is displayed as shown in the screenshot below.
+Log in to [Palette](https://console.spectrocloud.com/) and navigate to the **Clusters** section in the left **Main Menu**.
+If the Terraform deployment is successful, the newly created cluster is displayed as shown in the screenshot below.

 ![Screenshot of the successful Profile in Palette.](/tutorials/deploy-pack/registries-and-packs_deploy-pack_verify-profile.png)